-252 Proposed Spectrum Auction Model
+Proposed Spectrum Auction Model

 For a successful auction, the goals need to be clearly defined first [4].
 In designing the auction, the economic environment needs to be taken into account along with the goals.
-An auction design that fits all does not exist after all [14, 3].
+An auction design that fits all does not exist after all [14, 3] where the authors argues that the goals of a successfully designed auction should be clearly defined and prioritized.